datastructures-js/datastructures-js/README.md

     console.log(e.message); // node n33 not found
 }
 ```
-**.addBefore(element, newElement)** add an new node with element value before an existing element's node, throws exception if element's node is not found in the list
+**.addBefore(value, newValue)** add a node with newValue before an existing value's node, throws exception if value doesnt exist.
 ```javascript
 linkedList.addBefore('n4', 'n3');
 ```
-**.find(element)** returns a read-only node object or null if not found, the read-only node object contains two functions:
+**.find(value)** returns a read-only node object or null if value not found, the read-only node object contains two functions:

 * .getNext() returns the next read-only node object or null if it's the last node.
 * .getValue() returns the node value.